alice4space/qutree/CONTRIBUTING.rst

 In this repository we use the Conventional Commits specification.
 The Conventional Commits specification is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
 This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.

-You can learn more about Conventional Commits following this `link <https://www.conventionalcommits.org/en/v1.0.0/>`__
+You can learn more about Conventional Commits following this `link <https://www.conventionalcommits.org/en/v1.0.0/>`__.

 What can I push and where
 -------------------------

 Our branching system embed some rules to avoid crash of the production environment.
 If you want to contribute to this framework, here are some basic rules that we try our best to follow :

--   the modification you offer is solving a critical bug in prod : **PR in a patch branch**
+- PR should answer issues. describe your problem or feature request in a GitHub issue and discuss with our team before starting coding.
--   the modification you propose solve the following issues : test, documentation, typo, quality, refactoring, translation **PR in main**
+- start a new branch from the :code:`develop` branch
--   the modification you propose is a new feature : open an issue to discuss with the maintainers and then **PR from a named branch**
+- when ready open a PR on our repository on the same :code:`develop` branch

 the maintainers will try their best to use PR for new features, to help the community follow the development, for other modification they will simply push to the appropriate branch